 Before you apply:

-- Complete the Preparing to Apply for Retirement (R0870G) worksheet to gather everything you'll need to complete your application
+- Complete the Preparing to Apply for Retirement (R0870G) checklist to gather everything you'll need to complete your application.

-- Don't forget to notify your human resource office you intend to retire
+- Don't forget to notify your human resources office you intend to retire.

-We recommend that you submit your retirement application and mail photocopies of your proofs to ORS at least three months before your retirement effective date.
+We recommend that you submit your retirement application and mail photocopies of your proofs to the Michigan Office of Retirement Services (ORS) at least three months before your retirement effective date.
 Since we cannot pay retroactively, you could end up losing benefits if you apply after the month you terminate employment.